gferhpc/supercomputing.tue.nl/pages/documentation/steps/jobs/index.md

 ## Writing a Batch Job Script

-A batch job script is a shell script that includes SLURM directives within commented lines (prefixed with `#SBATCH`) followed by the commands you want to execute.
+A batch job script is a shell script that includes Slurm directives within commented lines (prefixed with `#SBATCH`) followed by the commands you want to execute.

 Here's an example job script for a CPU only node: